Morpheus636/pi-scanner/README.md

 2. Install the Pi active cooler.
 3. Connect the RTC battery to the J5 battery connector between the USB-C and HDMI port on the Pi 5.
 [See documentation from Raspberry Pi](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#real-time-clock-rtc)
 4. Connect the Audio HAT to the Pi.
 You will need to use the included GPIO riser if you are also using the active cooler.
 5. Connect the Touch Display to the Pi.
-[See documentation from Raspberry Pi](https://www.raspberrypi.com/documentation/accessories/touch-display-2.html#content)
+You will need dupont extensions.
+[See documentation from Raspberry Pi](https://www.raspberrypi.com/documentation/accessories/touch-display-2.html#content).
     - Connect the flex cable to the header labeled `CAM/DISP 1`.
-    - Connect the power cable to the GPIO pins on the Audio HAT in the same position as shown on the Pi in the instructions.
+    - Connect the red wire to pin 2
+    - Connect the black wire to pin 6
+6. Connect the second fan to the Pi.
+You will need dupont extensions.
+    - Connect the red wire to pin 4
+    - Connect the black wire to pin 9
+    - Connect the blue wire to pin 12

 ## Software Setup